Pytest is a popular Python testing framework known for its simplicity and powerful features. It provides functionalities to:

 Example:Class Names:

-If you want to organize tests into classes, pytest looks for classes whose names start withTest
+If you want to organize tests into classes, pytest looks for classes whose names start withTest.
+These classes should not have an__init__method.

 Example:Directories: